Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it figuratively refers to someone not performing at their usual level, especially in a mental or physical task.
-The phrase doesn't refer to a literal "game" but to someone's overall performance, making it idiomatic.
+The idiom doesn't refer to a literal "game" but to someone's overall performance, making it idiomatic.

 Origin: